kadiryavuz/full_stack_app_with_react_and_a_rest_api-v1/README.md

 # full_stack_app_with_react_and_a_rest_api-v1

 ## SETUP
+NOTE: While setting up the project on your local, please follow below setup steps in order.
 # API Setup
 cd into /api folder from the root directorey of the project run *npm install* to install the dependencies